faithhunja/Learning-Everything-Data/Data engineering/Automation/Powershell script to delete all blobs from an Azure storage account.md

-The following Powershell script will enable you to delete all blobs from an Azure storage account.
+### Deleting blobs from an Azure storage account using Windows Powershell

 First, run the code below to install Az to run the commands.